tembo-io/website/docusaurus/blog/2023-08-16-introducing-pg-later/index.md

 ![tembo brand](./tembo-launch.png)

-We’ve released a new Postgres extension called [pg_later](https://github.com/tembo-io/pg_later), which enables asynchronous query execution in Postgres.
-If you’ve used [Snowflake’s asynchronous queries](https://docs.snowflake.com/developer-guide/python-connector/python-connector-example#examples-of-asynchronous-queries), you might already be familiar with this capability.
-Submit your queries to Postgres now, and come back later and get the query’s results.
+We've released a new Postgres extension called [pg_later](https://github.com/tembo-io/pg_later), which enables asynchronous query execution in Postgres.
+If you've used [Snowflake's asynchronous queries](https://docs.snowflake.com/developer-guide/python-connector/python-connector-example#examples-of-asynchronous-queries), you might already be familiar with this capability.
+Submit your queries to Postgres now, and come back later and get the query's results.

-You can try PGMQ on [Tembo Cloud](https://cloud.tembo.io/) as part of our [Message Queue Stack](https://tembo.io/docs/stacks/message-queue).
+You can try pg_later on [Tembo Cloud](https://cloud.tembo.io/) as part of our [Machine Learning Stack](https://tembo.io/docs/tembo-stacks/machine-learning).

 :::note Message Queue Stack

-[Tembo Cloud](https://cloud.tembo.io/)'s Message Queue Stack is powered by PGMQ, but also ships with Postgres configurations optimized for message queue workloads.
+[Tembo Cloud](https://cloud.tembo.io/)'s Machine Learning Stack is powered by pg_later, but also ships with Postgres configurations optimized for message queue workloads.
 We also provide additional metrics and data visualizations specific to message queues.

 :::

 ## Why async queries?

-Imagine that you’ve initiated a long-running maintenance job.
+Imagine that you've initiated a long-running maintenance job.
 You step away while it is executing, only to come back and discover it was interrupted hours ago due to your laptop shutting down.
-You don’t want this to happen again, so you spend some time googling or asking your favorite LLM how to run the command in the background with screen or tmux.
+You don't want this to happen again, so you spend some time googling or asking your favorite LLM how to run the command in the background with screen or tmux.
 Having asynchronous query support from the beginning would have saved you a bunch of time and headache!

 Asynchronous processing is a useful development pattern in software engineering.
 It has advantages such as improved resource utilization, and unblocking of the main execution thread.